 If one or more of the categories listed below characterizes your company's business, you will require a Distribution Partner License Agreement with TED.
-Please learn more about how to partner with us and fill out our online form.
+Please learn more about how to partner with us and fill out our media licensing request form.

 - Internet Video Service

 - Cable, Satellite or Telecommunication Operator

 - Specialized Cable/Satellite Channel

 - IPTV Service and Set Top Box Manufacturer

 - In-flight, Hospitality or Hotel Entertainment Provider

 - Other Commercial Entity

 Can I project TED Talks to a group of people?